mrleezer0/javascript2021/README.md

 # javascript2021
-Project for 2021 Javascript Class
+Matt Leezer's Project for 2021 Javascript Class

 For this project I have continued to bring to light the magical and majestic instrument that is called "The Air Guitar".
 Right now I am developing an online retail presence to show and sell many vintage varities of the air guitar, also along with the financial wing of the website, I wanted to highlight some amazing players, videos, etc.